hugsy/gef/docs/commands/process-status.md

 ## Command process-status ##

-> This command replaces and obsoletes the commands `pid` and `fd`.
+> This command replaces the old commands `pid` and `fd`.

-Provides an exhaustive description of the current running process, by extending the information provided by GDB `info proc` command, with all the information from the `procfs` structure.
+`process-status` provides an exhaustive description of the current running process, by extending the information provided by GDB `info proc` command, with all the information from the `procfs` structure.

 ```
 gef➤ ps -s zsh